LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

 .. member:: curl->version(info= ?)

    Returns a string of the version of curl currently deployed on the host system.
-If the optional "info" parameter is supplied as "true", then more detailed information will be returned as a staticarray.
+If the optional ``info`` parameter is supplied as "true", then more detailed information will be returned as a staticarray.

 .. member:: curl->readSomeBytes()